CyberGen49/simple-gpt/README.md

 - Customizable context message count
 - Markdown support with syntax-highlighted code blocks
 - Easily copy messages as text (Markdown) or rendered HTML
+- Send images to language models equipped with Vision
+- Choose, paste, or drop images to select them for uploading

 Check it out at [gpt.simplecyber.org](https://gpt.simplecyber.org)